Compress, 2006/7 (L) & Pit of Dublivores 1, 2006/7 (R)

 courtesy of the artist (L) & private collection, Sydney (R)

-Previously, groups of the Compress appeared in Insufferable Nebulae and other couplings, Gertrude Contemporary Art Spaces (2004 - solo) and a smaller group, subtitled the 'brown study', formed part of a contribution to The body.
+Previously, selections of the Compress appeared in Insufferable Nebulae and other couplings, Gertrude Contemporary Art Spaces (2004 - solo) and a smaller group, subtitled the 'brown study', formed part of a contribution to The body.
 The ruin, Ian Potter Museum of Art, Melbourne University (2005/6 - group).
-More recently, there have been showings in Second Hand, Engholm Engelhorn Galerie, Vienna (2009 - group) and Still Vast Reserves at the Magazzino d'Arte Moderna, Rome (2009 - group).
-Currently, a selection of works can be seen in InVisible: Art at the Edge of Perception at MASS MoCA, North Adams MA.
+In 2009 there were showings in Second Hand, Engholm Engelhorn Galerie, Vienna (group) and Still Vast Reserves at the Magazzino d'Arte Moderna, Rome (group), while in 2010 they were seen in InVisible: Art at the Edge of Perception at MASS MoCA, North Adams MA, and It happened that, ST Paul St. Gallery, Auckland.

-An ongoing series dating from around 2001, the Compress are usually presented very simply, pinned to the wall.
+An ongoing series dating from around 2001, the Compress are presented very simply pinned to the wall.

 ----------